Panolof/beam-bigquery-etl-pipeline/CONTRIBUTING.md

 Please ensure your code adheres to these standards before submitting a pull request.

+When implementing data processing functions, consider using generator functions with `yield` for memory-efficient processing of large datasets.

 ## Commit Messages

 Use clear and meaningful commit messages.
 Each commit message should describe what changed and why.